danprowse/danprowse.github.io/README.md

 The main takeaways for me from this project include:

-1. Reusable CSS styling, better known as SASS mixins.
+1. Reusable CSS styling, better known as SASS Mixins.
 2. Javascript refresher.

     2.1 Using modules to separate concerns within my code.